AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-request-manager.md

 <a id="opIdRequestManager_Bulk Create Assets Async2"></a>

-Bulk create assets.
+Creates assets in bulk.
 Creates multiple assets in a single call.

 ### Request
 ```text